brechtm/rinohtype/master/_sources/basicstyling.rst.txt

     ...
     Writing output: my_document.pdf

-The :meth:`.TemplateConfigurationFile.document` method creates a document instance with the template configuration applied.
+The :meth:`.TemplateConfiguration.document` method creates a document instance with the template configuration applied.
 So if you want to render your document using a different template configuration, it suffices to load the new configuration file.

-Refer to the :class:`.Article` documentation to discover all of the options accepted by it and the document part and page templates.
+Refer to the :ref:`standard_templates` to discover all of the options accepted by the templates and the document part and page templates.

 .. footnotes